B-UMMI/seq_typing/README.md

  </div>
 </html>

-**seq_typing** is a software to determine a given sample type using a read mapping approach or sequence Blast search against a set of reference sequences.
-The sample's reads are mapped to the given reference sequences and, based on the length of the sequence covered and it's depth of coverage, **seq_typing** decides which reference sequence is the most likely to be present, and returns the type associated with such sequence.
-The sequence covered to a greater extent and with higher depth of coverage, that passes defined thresholds, will be selected.
-When using sequences fasta files, similar decision rules are applied, but results are first cleaned to get the best hit for each DB sequence (based on alignment length, similarity, E-value and number of gaps).
+**seq_typing** is a software to determine a given sample type using either a read mapping approach or a sequence Blast search against a set of reference sequences.
+For the read mapping approach, the sample's reads are mapped to the given reference sequences and, based on the length of the sequence covered and it's depth of coverage, **seq_typing** decides which reference sequence is the most likely to be present, and returns the type associated with such sequence.
+The selected sequence will be the one covered to a greater extent and with higher depth of coverage, that passes defined thresholds.
+For the Blast approach (when using sequences fasta files) the sequence selected, for each DB sequence, the best Blast hit is retrieved.
+The best hit is defined by the largest alignment length, highest similarity, and lowest E-value and number of gaps (applied hierarchically following the order here described).
+In both cases, manual curation and sequence type definition is required for reference sequences database production.

-## Requirements
+## Input requirements
 <html>
  <div align="right">
   <a href="#seq_typing">Back to top</a><br>